Jupiter-56/Jupiter-56/README.md

 <br/>

 I'm a French student.
-I learn to program on my own with online lesson like Youtube videos or OpenClassroom.
+I learn to code on my own with online lesson like Youtube videos or OpenClassroom.

-- 🔭 I’m currently working on `a project`
+- 🔭 I’m currently working on `a new version of the Furnace Plugin`

 - 🌱 I’m currently learning HTML and CSS